-Hezbollah's advisers have also traveled to Yemen to provide aid-in the form of funds, arms, etc.-and train the Zaydi Shiite Houthi rebels in their war against neighboring Saudi Arabia.
-While the Houthis do not share Hezbollah's religious views, including belief in the Velayat-e Faqih, Hezbollah aids the Houthis because the latter are fighting against Riyadh, a leading rival of Tehran, and Houthi control of Red Sea shipping and the Bab el-Mandeb would weaken the Kingdom.
+Hezbollah's advisers have also traveled to Yemen to provide aid-in the form of funds, arms, technical, and operational support-and train the Zaydi Shiite Houthi rebels in their war against neighboring Saudi Arabia.
+While the Houthis do not share Hezbollah's religious views-for example, they don't adhere to belief in the Velayat-e Faqih-Hezbollah aided the Houthis when the latter were fighting against Riyadh, a leading rival of Tehran, and are likely to continue to support the group in the context of its disruptive attacks against international shipping, which it claims are a response to Israel's war against Hamas.
+Houthi control of Yemen at first sought to weaken the Kingdom of Saudi Arabia; it has grown into a major threat to maritime security and global commerce.